 Determining Local Historic Properties

-- Go to the GIS Interactive Map website.
+- Go to the DurhamMaps Interactive GIS website.

-- Select the GoMaps text or image in the upper left-hand corner.
+- Click the three-line menu in the upper left-hand corner.
+Select “Layer List”.

-- Enter the property address in the “Quick Search” box in the upper right-hand corner.
-Addresses must be entered as street number, abbreviated directional, and street name with no punctuation, and should not include the type of street (for example: 2100 West Lakewood Avenue should be entered as “2100 W Lakewood”).
+- Enter the property address or parcel ID in the search box in the upper left-hand corner.
+Addresses must be entered as street number, abbreviated directional, and street name with no punctuation, and should not include the type of street.

-- The property, when selected, will be surrounded by a blue box and the tax data information will display in a results window at the bottom of your screen.
+- The property, when selected, will be highlighted green and the tax data information will display in a results window on the left of your screen.

 - In the results window on the left, click “Advanced”.
 Scroll down until you see the historic districts listed for this parcel.